MircoDeAndreis/25-26/LAB-K7/README.md

 ## 5.4 (Optional) Experiments with machine failures:
 1. Emulate failure of ws3 (using `ip link set eth0 down`).
 Try fetching `www.uniroma3.it` several times from the client, possibly using the automated script suggested in 5.2.
 What do you expect to happen?
 Why?
-3. Emulate failure of load balancer lb1 (using `ip link set eth0 down`) and remove the corresponding DNS record.
+3. Emulate failure of load balancer lb1 (using `ip link set eth0 down`) and remove the corresponding DNS record in dnsu3.
 Try fetching several times `www.uniroma3.it` from the client.
 What do you expect to happen?
 Why?